MicheleSr/NM/README.md

 NM
 ==

-Net Framework v0.1: this software gives information about the machine and the network where it runs, such as hosts on the network and their services, local connections and hardware resources (such as CPU load, memory usage, etc...).
+Network Monitor v0.1: this software gives information about the machine and the network where it runs, such as hosts on the network and their services, local connections and hardware resources (such as CPU load, memory usage, etc...).